Why You Should Open Up Your Fire

 Add Value to Your Home

-Turns out building a toasty atmosphere could actually add real numerical value to your home, too.
-If you’re considering selling up in the future, opening up fireplaces is a key feature to upping the asking price, alongside extensions and loft conversions.
+This is true, if you’re considering selling up in the future, opening up fireplaces is a key feature to upping the asking price, alongside extensions and loft conversions.
 It has the quality of making a home more welcoming, which assists in selling your home.
 For a one-off investment, you could see an added value of 5% to your home.
+Every one loves the idea of an open fire or wood burner.

 “Top tip: light the fire when you have house viewings to really accentuate that focal point in your home.” – I Heart New York